scellecs/morpeh/README.md

 * Simple Syntax.
 * Simple Integration with Unity Engine.
-* No code generation and any C# Reflection.
+* No code generation and any C# Reflection in Runtime.
 * Structure-based and Cache-friendly.
 * Reactive and Fast Filters based on bitsets.
 * Built-in Events and Reactive Variables.